jerekapyaho/days_cpp/README.md

 is the same as their birthdate, set as an enviroment variable called `BIRTHDATE`, with the value in YYYY-MM-DD format, for example, `1988-08-16`.

+## The event file

+The program reads the events to display from a CSV file.
+Create the `~/.days` directory if it doesn't already exist.
+Add a file called `events.csv` inside that directory, with contents in the following format:

+    2020-12-15,computing,C++20 released
+    2023-01-10,computing,Rust 1.66.1 released
+    2022-09-20,computing,Java SE 19 released
+    2014-11-12,computing,.NET Core released

+The format of each line should be `date,category,description` in the CSV (comma-separated value) style.
+Here `date` is the date in ISO 8601 standard format `YYYY-MM-DD`, while `category` and `description` are free text.

+Ideally, `category` is a single word like `history`, `personal` or `computing`, but there are no predefined categories.

+*NOTE*: If your description contains commas, you will need to put it in quotation marks, because otherwise the commas would mess up the CSV parsing.
+For example, a line with a description containing commas could be:

+    2010-02-14,personal,"Signed, sealed, and delivered"

 ## Compiling the program

 Days is written in C++20, so you will need a C++ compiler that supports